Glossary

 Safety QR — A permanent QR code linked to your Trailkeep account.
 When scanned, it shows your current trip status.
 In normal state it shows only a status check.
 In overdue state it redirects to your full trip page.
 See Safety QR.

-Trail Companion — A person you meet on trail (not a pre-registered emergency contact) who scans your Safety QR and opts in with their email to receive one overdue alert notification.
+Trail Companion — A person (not a pre-registered emergency contact) who scans your Safety QR and opts in with their email to receive one overdue alert notification.
 Their email is deleted automatically when your trip completes.
 See Trail Companion.

-Overdue alert — An email sent to emergency contacts and Trail Companions when the safety timer fires or when a trip passes its end date without being marked complete.
+Overdue alert — An email sent to emergency contacts and Trail Companions when return-by monitoring or the Check-in Timer fires.
 Contains trip details, last known GPS location, and emergency contact information.

 Technical

-Pioneer badge — A gold badge-check icon displayed on all shared trips and gear lists owned by Pioneer-tier accounts.
-Visible to anyone viewing shared content, including non-users.
+Pioneer badge — A blue badge-check icon on shared trips and gear lists owned by legacy Pioneer-tier accounts (open beta).
+Visible to anyone viewing shared content.
+Retained after Pioneer access expires.